 - 1/2 teaspoon salt

-- Heat oil in a large dutch oven over medium-high heat.
-When shimmering, add pancetta (if using) and cook until crispy, about 5 minutes.
+- Heat oil in a large cooking pot or dutch oven over medium-high heat.
+When shimmering hot, add pancetta (if using) and cook until crispy, about 5 minutes.
 Remove with a slotted spoon and place in a paper towel-lined bowl or plate.
 Set aside.

-- Preheat oven or toaster oven to 375 F. Place cubed bread in a small bowl, then drizzle with olive oil and salt.
-Place bread on a foil lined baking sheet, then bake for 5-7 minutes, or until bread is lightly toasted and brown.
+- Meanwhile, prepare the toasted croutons.
+Preheat oven, toaster oven, or air fryer to 375 F. Place cubed bread in a small bowl, then drizzle with olive oil and salt.
+Place bread on a lined baking sheet and bake for 5-7 minutes, or until bread is lightly toasted and brown.

-- Top soup with toasted croutons and reserved pancetta.
+- Top soup with toasted croutons and reserved pancetta, and serve warm.

 How to store: You can store this soup in the same cooking pot with the lid on, or transfer to an airtight container, and place in the refrigerator for up to 5 days.